 These few benefits may be what finally convince you to install one in your backyard.
 While it is cheaper to use an above-ground one, these benefits should outweigh the cost and challenges that come from building your own in-ground trampoline.

-- They stay put- in bad storms, above-ground trampolines can easily be blown next door or down the street.
+They stay put- In bad storms, above-ground trampolines can easily be blown next door or down the street.
 That is if they have not been anchored correctly or put away before the storm.
 You could be liable for damages if you haven’t protected yourself.
-In-ground trampolines stay put and do not cause damage to your neighbour’s property.
+In-ground trampolines stay put and do not cause damage to your neighbor’s property.

-- You get peace of mind- since these models are safer, you can relax when your children and their friends play on them.
+You get peace of mind- Since these models are safer, you can relax when your children and their friends play on it.
 Plus, your kids get plenty of fresh air and exercise, making them healthier.

 Building a retaining wall for your in-ground trampoline